temporalio/proposals/node/cancellation-v2.md

 Callbacks are not particularly useful in the Workflows because all meaningful asynchronous operations return a Promise.

-In the odd case that user code utilizes callbacks, `CancellationScope.cancelled` can be used to subscribe to cancellation.
+In the odd case that user code utilizes callbacks, `CancellationScope.cancelRequested` can be used to subscribe to cancellation.

 ```js
 function doSomehing(callback) {